bccp/nbodykit/docs/source/catalogs/mock-data.rst

 The :class:`~uniform.RandomCatalog` class includes a random number generator with the functionality of :class:`numpy.random.RandomState` that generates random numbers in parallel and in a manner that is independent of the number of MPI ranks being used.
+This property is especially useful for running reproducible tests where the number of CPUs might vary.
 The random number generator is stored as the :attr:`~uniform.RandomCatalog.rng` attribute.
 Users can use this random number generator to add columns to the catalog, using the :ref:`syntax to add columns <adding-columns>`.

 For example,